KatieXC/GarMenu_GarminConnectIQApp/README.md

 Follow the SDK installation instructions in the Resources below to use the Connect IQ environment in Eclipse.
 Once the project (CustomNutrition) has been uploaded, use the *Build for Device Wizard* under the *Connect IQ* menu to create a .prg file.
 Copy this file to the APPS folder on your watch.

 ## Current Devices Supported
-* Forerunner 245
-* Forerunner 245 Music
+* Forerunner 245, 245 Music
+* Vivoactive 4, 4S (1.2.0)
-* Will compile for all devices with SDK version over 3.0, but graphics may need to be adjusted
+* Should compile for all devices with SDK version over 3.0.
+Few adjustments may be needed based on display and user interface

+## Update 1.2.0
+*December 2020*
+The app is now compatable with the Vivoactive series.
+Improved description screen user interface.

 # Resources
 ### Monkey C & Connect IQ